 The subject of mental health is broad, to say the least.
 As with physical health, it spans countless areas, practices, disorders and treatments.
-At centred, we’re always learning about the complex subject of mental health, but it would be impossible to cover every area here.
+At Centred, we’re always learning about the complex subject of mental health, but it would be impossible to cover every area here.
 So we’ve put together a brief and useful A-Z of some of the terms associated with mental health and wellbeing and what they mean.

 Anxiety

-Bad days
+Bad Days

-Bipolar disorder
+Bipolar Disorder

 Cognitive Behavioural Therapy